Clumber and Sussex Spaniels

 This large basically white Spaniel is descended from the Spaniels described in the History of Spaniels.
 He has been known since the late 1700's in Nottingham in Central England to find and retrieve game from heavy undergrowth in regenerated forests.
 But the Clumber Spaniel is confusingly not connected to the County of Cumberland which is much further north in England.
 Instead it was first developed in the centre of England by a family of gamekeepers for several Dukes of Newcastle, and named Clumber after the name of their property.
 Around the time two couples of Clumber Spaniels were featured in the rural hunting scene painting by Francis Wheatley in 1788, the breed began to receive acclaim.

 Clumber Spaniel c 1859

 Instead of using people to force their way through thick undergrowth to make the birds take flight or cause the rabbits or hare to run, the Clumber was kept for this purpose.
 This low-set but sturdy spaniel with relatively short ears was unique because he worked silently or mute, with a steady, quiet style of hunting.
 Additionally, despite his short stature, his white coat could be easily seen through the undergrowth.
 So he began to be known throughout England long before the Spaniel Separation Saga began in the mid-1800's.
-His fame then spread through out England where they recognized this Spaniel for his specialised work in heavy undergrowth.
+His fame then spread through out England where they recognised this Spaniel for his specialised work in heavy undergrowth.
 For this reason he was the only Spaniel given a separate listing in the First English Stud book.

-History of the Clumber Spaniel in Australia
+History of Clumber Spaniels in Australia

 A Breeders' Group of Clumber Spaniels